rangareddy/spark_hive_hwc_integration/LLAP_Setup.md

 ![hive_hsi2uiexample](https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.5/performance-tuning/how-to/images/hive_hsi2uiexample.png)

-7. If LLAP is not running, in Summary, click the HiveServer Interactive link (the active HiveServer Interactive link in the case of multiple instances), and then, choose Restart LLAP from the Action menu.
+7. If LLAP is not running, in **Summary**, click the **HiveServer Interactive** link (the active HiveServer Interactive link in the case of multiple instances), and then, choose Restart LLAP from the Action menu.

 ![hive_restart_llap](https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.5/performance-tuning/how-to/images/hive_restart_llap.png)

 ### 9. Run an interactive query
-You connect to HiveServer through Beeline to run interactive queries, which are queries that take advantage of low-latency analytical processing (LLAP).
-In the connection string, you specify the FQDN of the node that runs HiveServer Interactive.

 * You set up LLAP and restarted services.
 * You checked the HiveServer Interactive UI, which you access from **Summary > Quick Links > HiveServer Interactive UI**, and you see that LLAP is running.